 What is Scottish income tax?

-The SRIT is not a separate tax, nor is it a devolved tax as such.
+Scottish income tax is not a separate tax, nor is it a devolved tax as such.

 The Scottish Parliament has the power to affect the amount of income tax that Scottish taxpayers pay.
 To do this, the Scottish Parliament can set Scottish rates and bands (of income tax), which determine the rates of income tax payable by Scottish taxpayers on certain types of income.